MEET OUR BOARD

 Jane W. Korhonen, CFA, is a Partner at Brown Advisory and works in the Washington office.
 She is a Senior Portfolio Manager responsible for balanced portfolios for both institutional clients and high net worth families.
 Previously she was an analyst responsible for industries within the Health Care and the Technology sectors for both the Large Cap Growth Portfolio and Large Cap Value Portfolio.
 Prior to joining Brown Advisory in 1994, she worked as an equity research analyst for the Howard Hughes Medical Institute in the organization’s investment group.
 She serves on numerous boards including the CFA Institute, St. Patrick’s Episcopal Day School, and the Advisory Board for FairChance.

 Mary Kwak has worked as a writer and editor for more than two decades.
 As acquisitions editor at the Brookings Institution Press, she published books on a wide range of public policy issues, including education reform.
 Before moving to DC, she worked at Harvard Business School, where she co-authored Judo Strategy: Turning Your Competitors’ Strength to Your Advantage (HBS Press, 2001) and numerous articles and case studies.
 At Norwood School, she co-chaired the Horizons Volunteer Council for two years and served as president of the Parents Association and as an ex officio member of Norwood’s Board of Trustees.
 She also serves on the board of Many Hands.
-She received her BA and MA in government from Harvard University and lives in DC with her husband and two children.
+She received her BA and MA in government from Harvard University and lives in Washington, DC with her husband and two children.

 Jennifer Loven is a Managing Director and head of the Strategic Communications Division at the Glover Park Group, a leading strategic communications and government affairs firm.
 She specializes in crises; high-profile and high-stakes organizational moments such as negotiations, mergers, or leadership transitions; and strategic positioning, messaging, and media counsel for most public, complex, and impactful situations.
 Before joining GPG, Jennifer was a reporter with The Associated Press for 18 years, most recently as AP’s chief White House correspondent.
 She covered the White House for most of the Bush presidency and the first two years of the Obama White House, chronicling presidential elections, nearly every major global story, and presidential visits to all 50 states and more than 50 foreign countries.